spadgos/spadgos.github.com/source/_posts/2013-09-01-using-requirejs-for-standalone-libraries.markdown

 Having the built library in the repository itself will be useful if you want your library to be used with client-side package managers such as Bower.

 The arguments against checking in the built library are all quite valid: in general, it is considered bad practice to check in build artefacts; and it increases confusion for other developers wanting to contribute.
 You will just need to weigh the ease-of-use of your library against these concerns.
-If you did want to avoid checking in build artefacts, yet still provide a simple version for your users, one suggestion would be to create another repository for stable releases, tailored to a particular package manager.
+If you did want to avoid checking in build artefacts, yet still provide a simple version for your users, one suggestion would be to create another repository for stable releases, and use the opportunity to provide configuration tailored to a particular package manager (eg: a `component.json` file for Bower).

 ### Application structure